lsst-tstn/tstn-028/index.rst

    DDS has an extremely rich QoS system with several configuration parameters.
    Nevertheless, while this might sound like a desirable feature at a first glance, it has some serious implications.
-   To begin with, a large number of configuration parameters also means higher complexity, which makes it harder to predict the system behaviour under unexpected conditions.
+   To begin with, a large number of configuration parameters also means higher complexity, which makes it harder to predict the system behavior under unexpected conditions.
-   We have encoutered inumerous unexpected behaviour that were later linked to a certain unexpected bahaviour cause by a default setting.
+   We have encountered numerous unexpected behaviors that were later linked to a certain unexpected behavior cause by a default setting.

 .. _internal benchmarks: https://tstn-033.lsst.io/#performance

-In addition to the features encounted in DDS, it is worth mentioing that it was also already in use by other projects under the NOAO/CTIO umbrella, as is the case of SOAR and the 4m Blanco telescopes on Cerro Pachon and Tololo respectively (see, for instance, the `4M TCSAPP Interfaces Quick Reference`_).
+In addition to the features encountered in DDS, it is worth mentioning that it was also already in use by other projects under the NOAO/CTIO umbrella, as is the case of SOAR and the 4m Blanco telescopes on Cerro Pachon and Tololo respectively (see, for instance, the `4M TCSAPP Interfaces Quick Reference`_).

 .. _4M TCSAPP Interfaces Quick Reference: https://www.soartelescope.org/DocDB/0007/000711/001/4M%20TCSAPP%20Environment%20and%20Interfaces%20Quick%20Reference.pdf

-The combined in-house expertise and powerfull set of features, made DDS a perfect middleware technology  candidate for the Vera Rubin Observatory at the time.
+The combined in-house expertise and powerful set of features, made DDS a perfect middleware technology candidate for the Vera Rubin Observatory at the time.
 It is, therefore, no surprise that it was selected.

 Nevertheless, it is worth mentioning that the software engineers at the time did anticipated the potential for future updates.